pivotal/docs-tap/supply-chain/platform-engineering/how-to/deploying-supply-chains/install.hbs.md

     kubectl create namespace mysupplychains
     ```

-1. Use the `Makefile` generated as part of the `SupplyChain` authoring process in the tutorial to install the `SupplyChain` along with required `Components` as well as Tekton resources like `Pipelines` and `Tasks` to execute the logic of the components.
+1. The `Makefile` was generated in the [Build your first Supply Chain](../../tutorials/my-first-supply-chain.hbs.md) tutorial.
+Use the `Makefile` to install the `SupplyChain` with required `Components` and
+Tekton resources, such as, `Pipelines` and `Tasks` to execute the logic of the components.
+Run:

     ```bash
     NAMESPACE=mysupplychains make install